 - Immediately after notification, hold public meetings and workshops on the proposed plan to inform people of its implications, and consider using facilitated processes.
 For example, a well-trained facilitator may be better able to manage a sensitive issue where council may be perceived to already have a fixed position.

-- Consider holding meetings and workshops educating people about the submission process, how to make a submission, and who can, prepare a further submission (see Submissions on a plan for details).
+- Consider holding meetings and workshops educating people about the submission process, how to make a submission, what can’t be submitted on (i.e. matters determined by mandatory directions in planning standards) and who can, prepare a further submission (see Submissions on a plan for details).

 - Allow plenty of time for feedback from all people involved in the consultation process.
 Consider using more than the minimum statutory timeframes, especially where these may involve holiday periods such as Christmas and New Year (communities take longer breaks than 20 December - 10 January).

 - When you notify the new plan/plan change, provide a summary of the feedback received during consultation before notification.
 Preferably provide the response to such feedback also, as people will want to see how you dealt with their input.